Robert Sayine

 Sayine was first elected by acclamation to the Northwest Territories Legislature in the 1979 Northwest Territories general election.
 He won the electoral district of Great Slave East holding the riding for a single term in office.
-He did not return after the legislature was dissolved in 1983.
+He was not re-elected in the 1983 general election.

 Sayine attempted a political comeback by running for re-election in the electoral district of Tu Nedhe in the 2003 Northwest Territories general election.
 He was defeated by candidate Bobby J. Villeneuve finishing fourth in a seven-way race with 12% of the popular vote.